POSTED JULY 15, 2022

 We receive about 900 applications each year and are able to make 18-27 awards annually.
 The number of awards depends entirely on our fundraising efforts that year.
 LSRF does not have an endowment or pool of funds.
 Each year we seek support for our current group of finalists.
-We were able to fund 27 of 55 finalists in 2018, 27 of 58 finalists in 2019, 22 of 60 finalists in 2020 and 24 of 58 finalists in 2021.
+We were able to fund 27 of 55 finalists in 2018, 27 of 58 finalists in 2019, 22 of 60 finalists in 2020, 24 of 58 finalists in 2021 and 25 of 60 finalists in 2022.

 Timeline for Application Submission, Evaluation and Funding